openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/working-groups.md

 Open Modeling Foundation Working Groups coordinate key activities, enabling a diverse spectrum of modeling scientists to participate directly in OMF activities and self-governance and ensuring that it can fulfill its vision, mission, and goals.
 Five Working Groups are established and described below; additional Working Groups may be established with approval of the Members Council.

 Any modeling scientist can join a Working Group.
 Working Groups self organize, with support from the Executive Committee, and nominate a Working Group Chair for approval by the Members Council.
 Working Group Chairs serve for a three-year, renewable term.
-Each working group may also choose to nominate any number of Co-Chairs as appropriate - each with the same term length and responsibilities as the Chair.
+Each Working Group may also choose to nominate any number of Co-Chairs as appropriate - each with the same term length and responsibilities as the Chair.

 Working Groups self-organize and meet as needed at least once per year either virtually or in person.